Back To Search Results

 Introduction

-Although it is a rare condition, mortality remains at a high rate for patients with brain abscesses.
-However, one systematic review and meta-analysis demonstrated that the prognosis of patients with brain abscesses has significantly improved.
-This study showed that over the past 6 decades, the case fatality rate decreased from 40% to 10%, and the rate of patients with full recovery increased from 33% to 70%.
-Another study, a report in 289 patients with pyogenic brain abscess treated between 1999 and 2006, showed a mortality rate as low as 2.7%.
+Although brain abscesses are a rare condition, mortality rates remain high among affected patients.
+However, the prognosis for these individuals has significantly improved compared to historical data.
+A systematic review and meta-analysis revealed that over the past 6 decades, the case fatality rate has decreased from 40% to 10%, while the proportion of patients achieving full recovery has increased from 33% to 70%.[6]
+Additionally, a study of 289 patients with pyogenic brain abscesses treated between 1999 and 2006 reported a mortality rate as low as 2.7%.[7]

 Register For Free And Read The Full Article